also known as: McKees Port, after its founder John McKee and later nicknamed, "Tube City"

 While writing for Steve ALLEN's early local radio program on CBS Radio station KNX in Los Angeles, the duo became interested in writing for Lucille BALL's new radio series "My Favorite Husband," and ultimately wrote for a 2.5 year duration.
 They also helped develop and create a vaudeville act for Lucille Ball and her husband, Desi ARNAZ, the basis for the pilot episode of the "I Love Lucy" series - writing for 39 episodes per season for the run of the show.
 Pugh and Carroll were nominated for three Emmys for their work on it.

 Marc CONNELLY (b.
-McKeesport, 13 December 1890), was an American playwright, director, producer, performer and lyricist.
+McKeesport, 13 December 1890), was a playwright, director, producer, performer and lyricist.
 He was a key member of the Algonquin Round Table and received the Pulitzer Prize for Drama in 1930.

 John HOERR (b.
 McKeesport, ____), is a novelist and a former labor journalist who has published three nonfiction books about labor, industry and politics.

 He began a journalistic career in 1956 with United Press International in Newark, New Jersey and Trenton.
 Later he worked at The Daily Tribune in Royal Oak, Michigan, rejoined UPI for two years in Chicago, and served separate stints with Business Week, in Detroit and Pittsburgh, specializing as a labor reporter on the automobile, steel, and coal-mining industries.
 After five years as an on-air reporter and documentary producer at WQED, the PBS station in Pittsburgh, he returned to Business Week in 1975 as labor editor and later senior writer on the New York staff.